TRIPLE: The European discovery solution dedicated to SSH resources

 - Open Knowledge Maps – AT

-- The University Court of the University of Abertay Dundee – UK
+- The University of Abertay Dundee – UK

 TRIPLE is coordinated by Suzanne Dumouchel (Huma-Num), Co-coordinator of OPERAS and DARIAH Partnerships and Public Affairs Officer.

 For more information, please contact Suzanne Dumouchel (suzanne.dumouchel[at]huma-num.fr).

 TRIPLE logo (CC BY 4.0): operas-eu.org/files/2019/10/triple_logo.png